 Your debut title

-Your publishing company is new, and nobody knows who you are.
+When you start a publishing company, nobody knows who you are.

 How are you going to make readers notice you and your books in today’s publishing world?

-It is also going to have to be a book that is relatively easy to produce but still a pleasure to read.
+It will have to be a book that is relatively easy to produce but still a pleasure to read.

 Make sure you have an excellent website for your publishing business.